kpcyrd/debcargo-conf/README.rst

 ``cargo install debcargo``, then for each new package:

-**To package a new crate:**
+**To package a new crate, or to update an existing crate:**

-$ ``./new-package.sh <rust-crate-name>`` and follow its instructions.
+$ ``./new-package.sh <rust-crate-name>``

-**To update a crate:**
+or

 $ ``./update.sh <rust-crate-name>``

+and follow its instructions.

-Note that new-package.sh is just a symlink to update.sh.
-This has been created to help new comers.
+Note that new-package.sh is just a symlink to update.sh, to help newcomers.

 **To package an older version of a crate:**

+To maintain an old version of a crate alongside the latest one, first make sure the latest version is packaged by doing all of the above, then run:

+$ ``./new-package.sh <rust-crate-name> <old-version>``

+or

 $ ``./update.sh <rust-crate-name> <old-version>``

-To maintain an old version of a crate alongside the latest one, first make sure the latest version is packaged by doing all of the above, then run the command above and copy anything relevant from the config directory for the latest version, to that for the old version.
+and follow its instructions.
+To make this easier, you can start by copying anything relevant from ``src/<rust-crate-name>`` to ``src/<rust-crate-name>-<old-version>``, then adapting it as needed.

 **To prepare the release:**

 $ ``./release.sh <rust-crate-name>``

-This will prepare the necessary Debian files in build/.
-It will also creating a git branch to manage the packaging until it is accepted in Debian itself.
+This will prepare the necessary Debian files in ``build/``.
+It will also create a git branch to manage the packaging until it is accepted in Debian itself.

 NEWS
 ====